 A large amount of salt is added through customer use.
 Normal municipal use can add from 150-300 mg/l of TDS.
 Additionally, because of the high hardness of the water supply, there is widespread utilization of residential water softeners, which is a significant source of salt.
 Water softeners remove the calcium and magnesium ions that are responsible for hardness.
 The water softener resin must be regenerated periodically through washing with a concentrate brine solution, most commonly sodium chloride.
-This wash water is sent to the sewer system during regeneration cycles and adds a significant amount of salinity to the wastewater stream.
-Estimates of the amount of salinity added by water softener use can vary based on the hardness of the water, water use, the extent of water softener use in the area, and the type and efficiency of the water softeners that are used.
+This wash water is sent to the sewer system during regeneration cycles and adds a significant amount of salinity to the water, water use, the extent of water softener use in the area, and the type and efficiency of the water softeners that are used.
 Water softener operational settings can also impact the regeneration frequency and result in higher salt loads to the WWTPs.

-In 2014, the total TDS contribution from municipal use was approximately 871 mg/l based on the difference between well water quality data and the influent water quality entering the WWTPs.
+In 2015, the total TDS contribution from municipal use was approximately 803 mg/l based on the difference between source water quality data (370 mg/l from Lessalt WTP) and the influent water quality entering the WWTP (1173 mg/l).
 To determine an estimate for the water softener component, an analysis was performed using assumed values for the parameters listed in Table 2-2.

 Parameter Value

-Potable Water Hardness 393 mg/l as CaCO3
+Potable Water Hardness 393 mg/l as $CaCO_3$

 Assumed Average Water Softener Efficiency of SSCWD Area 2551 grains hardness removed per lb of salt

-% of households using water softeners a 93%
+% of households using water softeners ^a 93%

-% of household using KCl 15%
+% of household using KCI 15%

 % of households using off site regeneration 4%

-Household Indoor Use b 168 gpd
+Household Indoor Use ^b 168 gpd